mlalirenu/ions_react_student/README.md

 Now, take note of your service id (in the email service created), your template id(in the email template you created), and your public key (under Account)
 ![alt text](readmeImages/image-10.png)

-Paste them into placeholder text in the Contact component (taken from here [link](https://www.emailjs.com/docs/examples/reactjs/))
+Paste them into placeholder text in the Contact component (taken from here [React EmailJS Docs](https://www.emailjs.com/docs/examples/reactjs/))

-Finally, add 'ref={form} onSubmit={sendEmail}' in the <form> element and you're done!
+Finally, add 'ref={form} onSubmit={sendEmail}' in the `<form>` element and you're done!
 You should now be able to send messages from your contact form to your preferred email